 For more specific and granular procedures, keep reading.

-Adding an entirely new nav file should be rare, and something we only do occasionally during large overhauls of site structure.
+Adding an entirely new nav file should be rare and something we only do occasionally during large overhauls of site structure.
+Adding new nav files should get sign-off from a docs site manager.

 To add an entirely new nav file: